Sonic Highways: Recording

 On September 6, 2013, lead guitarist Chris Shiflett posted a photo to his Instagram account that indicated 13 songs were being recorded for the album.
 Keyboardist Rami Jaffee recorded parts for three songs, one of which is entitled "In the Way."
 Butch Vig, who produced the band's prior album, Wasting Light, confirmed he produced Sonic Highways as well.
 On July 30, 2014, Vig revealed that the band had finished recording and mixing the new album and that it was slated to be released a month after the Sonic Highways TV series.
 In an August 2014 press release, Grohl spoke about the album, saying: "This album is instantly recognizable as a Foo Fighters record, but there's something deeper and more musical to it.
 I think that these cities and these people influenced us to stretch out and explore new territory, without losing our ‘sound’."

+Composition

+Musically, Sonic Highways has been described as an alternative rock, hard rock, post-grunge and rock and roll album, with elements of blues and punk rock.

 Packaging

 The album artwork by Stephan Martiniere has a cityscape amalgamating landmarks of every town used for production – Seattle's Space Needle, the Hollywood Sign in Los Angeles – and a recurring motif of the number eight, marking both the Foo Fighters' eighth album and infinity (∞).
 The vinyl pressings of the album are packaged in nine different covers, depicting each of the eight cities and the "Forever" building shaped like the infinity symbol.
 Most retailers would not guarantee which cover the purchaser would receive, and album art is "randomly selected" for orders from the band's official website.